bshlgrs/mega-michael-madness/README.md

     bundle install

 to install the dependencies.

+You probably need to go to the `quantitative_model` directory and run `make` to compile the C program.

 Then run it with

     bundle exec ruby server.rb 8080